artwork photographs

 When will artwork photos appear on the site?

-We aim to have photographs on the web site soon after they are received or taken by the exhibition photographer.
+We aim to have photographs on the website soon after they are received from the artist.

-To assure early appearance on the web site send us digital photographs by email as soon as you can.
+To assure early appearance on the website please upload your photographs with your entry as soon as you can.

 Copyright on Artwork Photographs